Gun laws in California: Firearm sales

 Effective January 1, 2015, the Handgun Safety Certificate program was replaced with the Firearm Safety Certificate (FSC) program.
 Under the FSC program, requirements that previously applied to handguns only now apply to all firearms (handguns and long guns), unless exempt.
 A valid Handgun Safety Certificate can still be used to purchase/acquire handguns only until it expires.
 For long gun purchases/acquisitions made January 1, 2015, and thereafter, an FSC will be required.
 Once an FSC is obtained, it can be used for both handgun and long gun purchases/acquisitions.

 Residents of California purchasing long guns in other states are subject to the same requirements as for purchasing firearms in-state, if the buyer returns to California with the weapons in possession.
 For example, a California resident who purchases a long gun in Nevada would be required to go through a registered FFL in Nevada to have the weapon shipped to an FFL in California, who would then complete the DROS and administer the 10-day waiting period.
 However, a California resident would not be subject to California law for long guns purchased out-of-state and are never brought into California.
 In other words, a California resident who purchases a long gun in Nevada and stores the weapon at the home of a family member or friend in Nevada, would not be violating California law, as long as the weapon never enters the state.
 Such would also be the case for a California resident purchasing a California-defined assault weapon in another state where such weapons are legal, and the weapon is never brought into California.
 The California Department of Justice has been known to conduct sting operations by sending undercover agents to gun stores and gun shows in neighboring states to observe California residents purchasing firearms at such venues, and then tracking buyers back into California, where they are then arrested and prosecuted.
 The differences in gun laws and gun control philosophy between California and neighboring states has been a source of heated arguments between political figures in California who mostly support strict limitations on gun ownership and usage, and politicians in Arizona and Nevada who mostly favor individual gun rights.

+Effective July 1, 2024, all firearms and ammunition will be subject to the 11% tax on dealers due to AB 28, which was signed into law on September 26, 2023.

+Starting July 1, 2024, all payment card networks need to have created a merchant category code (MCC) for firearms and ammunition businesses.
+Starting May 1, 2025, all merchant acquirers are required to assign firearms merchants their MCCs.